Sepulveda Transit Corridor Project

 The Narragansett Bay Commission (NBC) has begun conceptual design of the third and final phase of its Combined Sewer Overflow Program.
 Phase III includes the Pawtucket Tunnel, NBC’s second CSO storage tunnel.
 NBC completed the Providence Tunnel, a 16,500-ft long, 26-ft diameter CSO storage tunnel, in 2008 during Phase I of its CSO program.

-The Pawtucket Tunnel will be approximately 13,000 ft long, 28 ft in diameter and located in bedrock about 200 ft below the ground surface.
-The contract to construct the Pawtucket Tunnel will include the launch and recovery shafts (which will become permanent access shafts), two to three drop shafts with connecting adits at existing outfall locations, and an underground shaft- or cavern-style tunnel pump station.
+The Pawtucket Tunnel will be approximately 11,600 ft long, 30 ft in diameter and located in bedrock about 200 ft below the ground surface.
+The contract to construct the Pawtucket Tunnel will include the launch and recovery shafts (which will become permanent access shafts),four drop shafts with connecting adits at existing outfall locations, and an underground shaft- or cavern-style tunnel pump station.